andersfylling/disgord/README.md

 ## About
 GoLang module for interacting with the Discord API.
 Supports socketing and REST functionality.
 Discord object will also have implemented helper functions such as `Message.RespondString(session, "hello")`, or `Session.SaveToDiscord(&Emoji)` for simplicity/readability.

 Disgord has complete implementation for Discord's documented REST API.
-It lacks comprehensive testing, although unit-tests have been created for several of the Disgord REST implementations.
-The socketing is not complete, but does support all event types that are documented (using both channels and handlers).

-Disgord does not utilize reflection, except in unit tests and unmarshalling/marshalling of JSON.
-But does return custom error messages for some functions which can be type checked in a switch for a more readable error handling as well potentially giving access to more information.
+It lacks comprehensive testing, hence the "contains technical debt" label, so any bug report/feedback is greatly appreciated!

 To get started see the examples in [docs](docs/examples)